EcoWeaver/EcoHack/2025/hackathon-team-submissions/README.md

 # 🌱 EcoHack 2025 - Hackathon Team Submission Demos & Code 🌿

 Welcome to the **EcoHack 2025** submission repository!
 Here, you'll find demo videos and code repositories for the innovative projects developed during the hackathon.
+The projects are organized alphabetically by team name.

 ---